With Blackouts, California's Electric Car Owners Are Finding New Ways To Charge Up

 The whole thing cost about $200 — a fraction of the price of a generator, which can run thousands of dollars.

 Every few hours, Dold said, he'd make his way back into the car to check the battery gauge.
-He wanted to make sure the house didn't depleting the car of too much power.
+He wanted to make sure the house wasn't depleting the car of too much power.
 If it did, he'd disconnect the cables and drive 5 miles away to recharge at a public charging station.

 "The power outages are not over a broad area; this isn't like a hurricane hitting Florida," he explained.